P R A K H S I S

 |Frequent, intelligent, ritualized exchange of insights and experiences||Off-sites a few times a year|

 CoachingOurselves was founded in 2007 to bring Henry Mintzberg‘s approach to management education directly into the workplace.
-The CoachingOurselves approach to peer-coaching is a cost effective alternative or supplement to traditional leadership development.
+The CoachingOurselves approach to peer-coaching is a cost effective alternative or supplement to conventional leadership and organizational development programs.
 It results in learning, improved performance and stronger community in organizations.
 CoachingOurselves programs have been used by approximately 20,000 managers a year in 8 languages through peer-group coaching programs deployed in their organizations.

 We believe management and leadership development should result in managers doing a better job at managing and leading, and we believe managers learn best from each other in small groups directly in their organization.
 Through CoachingOurselves peer-coaching programs we help organizations become better places for everyone, creating and strengthening the sense of community inside the organization and enabling them to support the communities in which they operate.